corrode/corrode.github.io/content/mentorship/_index.md

   },
   {
     "q": "What if I can't make a scheduled session?", "a": "Life happens.
 Just let me know and we'll move your session to another slot.
-Sessions in the Pack are valid for 3 months, and Deep Dive sessions for 6 months, so there's plenty of flexibility."
+The 5-session block is valid for 3 months, and the 10-session block for 6 months, so there's plenty of flexibility."
   },
   {
     "q": "How do I know you're the right mentor?",